Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-tXsoac1sPx8.md

 ### Transcript

-> is satisfactory gonna be in smash anytime soon yo that would be amazing i'd love that but no we we're not in talks with nintendo about smash smash smash
+> is satisfactory gonna be in smash anytime soon yo that would be amazing I'd love that but no we we're not in talks with nintendo about smash smash smash